Innovation Award

 • AEB Award Winner,William ARDITI(SATT AxLR), for theScanorhize Project: a revolutionary underground sensor that allows researchers to visualize root dynamics in the soil without excavation.

-• BS Award Winner:Eric KREMER (IGMM:CNRS/ UM) for theCAVisca Project: an innovative genetic approach to treating Dravet syndrome, a condition that causes a severe form of childhood epilepsy.
+• BS Award Winner:Eric KREMER (IGMM:CNRS/ UM) for theCAVisca Project: an innovative genetic approach to treating Dravet syndrome, a disease that causes a severe form of childhood epilepsy.

 • Chemistry Award Winner: Gilles SUBRA( IBMM/ICGM/BioWooEb/CTC Group), in collaboration with theSicle.e Industrial Chair, for developing a method of tanning leather using silicic acid, enabling an innovative way to recycle leather waste.